Event-based MILP models for ride pooling applications

 A summary of the computational results can be found in Tables~\ref{tab:ainstances} and \ref{tab:binstances}.
-For each of the three considered models C-DARP, Model~\ref{mod2} and \ref{mod3}, the objective value (Obj.v.) of the cost objective, the computational time in seconds (CPU) and the computational time in seconds including the time needed to set up the MILP in JULIA before it is handed over to CPLEX ($\text{CPU}^{\star}$) are reported.
-The last quantity is included because the solve time returned by CPLEX for Model~\ref{mod2} and \ref{mod3} is rather low, but the time needed to set up the MILP is rather high compared to the set up time of C-DARP.
-This is due to the fact that, as explained in Section \ref{sec:model}, in Model~\ref{mod2} and \ref{mod3} the number of variables and constraints is bounded from above by $O(n^{Q+1})$ and $O(n^{2Q-1})$, respectively, while there are at most $O(n^2) $ variables and constraints in C-DARP.
-For example, in instance a2-16 the lp-file generated from Model~\ref{mod2} and \ref{mod3} has a size of 180 MB and 24~MB, respectively, while for C-DARP its size is 474 KB.
-This is reflected by the high difference of the values in columns CPU and $\text{CPU}^{\star}$ for Model~\ref{mod2} and \ref{mod3}.
-For C-DARP we also report the relative gap (Gap) as some of the instances have not been solved to optimality within the time limit of 7200 seconds.
-By taking a closer look at Tables~\ref{tab:ainstances} and \ref{tab:binstances}, it becomes evident that Model~\ref{mod3} outperforms Model~\ref{mod2} in all of the instances with only one exception at instance b4-16.
-In all of the instances the CPU time needed by CPLEX to solve Model~\ref{mod3} is smaller than the solution time for Model~\ref{mod2}.
-Instances a3-36 and a4-40 are the two largest instances in terms of the number of users and the possible user allocations in the vehicle (note that $q_i=1$ for all $i\in R$ in the a-instances).
-For these instances, the MILP for Model~\ref{mod2} could not be set up within 7200 seconds, so that we had to interrupt the execution of the program.
-Modelling the same instances with Model~\ref{mod3} took about 1.5 minutes (instance a3-36) and about 3 minutes (instance a4-40).
+For each of the considered models C-DARP, F-DARP, Model~\ref{mod2} and \ref{mod3}, the objective value (Obj.v.) of the cost objective and the computational time in seconds (CPU) are reported.
+For C-DARP and F-DARP we also report the relative gap (Gap) as some of the instances have not been solved to optimality within the time limit of 7200 seconds.
+By taking a closer look at Tables~\ref{tab:ainstances} and \ref{tab:binstances}, it becomes evident that Model~\ref{mod3} outperforms Model~\ref{mod2} in a majority of the instances, especially in the larger a-instances (in terms of number of users and vehicles used).